Calling for Garden Market Sellers

 Redwood City to host Incredible Edible Co-Founder Mary Clear

-We are excited that Mary Clear, co-founder and current chair of the mothership, Incredible Edible Todmorden UK, will be visiting the Bay Area in late April with her husband, Fred.
+Mary Clear, co-founder and chair of the mothership, Incredible Edible Todmorden UK, visited the Bay Area in April 2016 with her husband, Fred.
 Here you can understand the broad spectrum of the activities she oversees that support the home community.

-Our intrepid CAD designer Josh Shade will be hosting them at his home and we will share the joys of the Bay Area local food movement with them during their stay.
+Josh Shade hosted them at his home and we shared the joys of the Bay Area local food movement with them during their stay at our orchards and hospitality at the home of Ann Morrison with foods from our gardens and Ann’s homemade cheese.

-The culmination of their visit will be a presentation by Mary on Sunday, April 24 at 1 pm at the Redwood City Unitarian Universalist Fellowship Hall.
-She promises to be both inspiring and entertaining!
+The culmination of their visit was a presentation by Mary on April 24 at the Redwood City Unitarian Universalist Fellowship Hall.
+She was both inspiring and entertaining!

 Our First “official” Planting Party at Red Morton